Feeling chronically exhausted and totally over it? It’s important to know the signs of burnout.

 Who has time to eat when we’re just trying to survive?

-Other early warning signs include constant worry, irritability, and mild sadness.
+Other early warning signs of burnout include constant worry, irritability, and mild sadness.

 More serious burnout symptoms